 CFD Trading Costs

-You should however note that, with undated (non-expiring) markets, we may make adjustments for overnight financing or dividend payments, which can be debited from or credited to your account.
+With undated (non-expiring) markets, we may make adjustments for overnight financing or dividend payments, which can be debited from or credited to your account.
 These are designed to reflect as closely as possible the effects of an actual physical purchase (or sale).

 Please see our FAQs for full details of how these adjustments are calculated.